Double Lift

 BigBlindMedia says...

-Likely utilizes techniques like color changes, double lifts, or gambling moves for a visually striking and deceptive transposition effect.
+Likely utilizes techniques like color changes, double lifts, or gambling moves.
+Emphasizes the deceptive and stunning nature of the effect.

 ellusionist says...